 To improve the quality of your Facebook ads and increase the chances of them being delivered, consider the following:

 Target the right audience: Make sure you are targeting the right people with your ads.
 The more relevant your ad is to the people you are targeting, the better it will perform.

 Use relevant and high-quality images: Use images that are relevant to your ad and of high quality.
 Poorly designed or low-quality images can decrease the effectiveness of your ad.

 Use clear and compelling ad copy: Write clear and compelling ad copy that clearly communicates the value of your product or service.

 Test and optimize: Use A/B testing to find out which ad variations perform the best, and optimize your ads based on the results.

-By following these tips, you can improve the quality of your Facebook ads and increase the chances of them being delivered to your target audience.
+By following above tips, you can improve the quality of your Facebook ads and increase the chances of them being delivered to your target audience.

 How does targeting play into FB ads not delivering?
 Check out this post to find out.